junxit/us-congress-bills-115/metadata.md

 - 2018-09-24 — Introduced in Senate
 - 2018-09-24 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2018-11-29 — Committee on Health, Education, Labor, and Pensions.
+Ordered to be reported without amendment favorably.
+- 2018-11-29 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Alexander without amendment.
+Without written report.
+- 2018-11-29 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Alexander without amendment.
+Without written report.
+- 2018-11-29 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 695.